Efren73/things-to-do-api/README.md

-# Self Onboarding Things To Do
+# Self-Onboarding Things To Do

-A microsite to send your experience/tour to wheel the world or if you are an Admin, check the tours.
+A rest API that allows tour operators to create a new experience or tour that will later become part of Wheel the World's AMS system.
+It also enables admin users to review the tours.

 <p><img src = "https://github.com/Efren73/things-to-do-api/blob/main/base%20foto.jpg" /></p>

 ## API ENDPOINTS
 Link to download the documentation: [link](https://drive.google.com/file/d/1E546b9L4SLBFcn8gI7D3Meq3ijJEqXzO/view?usp=sharing)

-## How to install our code in your computer?
+## How to run the project locally on a computer?
 * Clone the repo
 ```shell
 git clone https://github.com/Efren73/GoWheelTheWorld-Front.git